 Difference between Unattended and Attended Bots

-A good example of an Attended RPA Bot is one that works alongside a customer service rep for instance, and is started by the rep to go and retrieve customer information, while the rep is speaking on the phone to the client.
-They can also be termed as a ‘Digital Assistant’, helping them with their tasks.
+An example of an Attended bot is one that works alongside a customer service rep. The bot would be started by the rep to go and gather certain customer information while the rep speaks on the phone with them.

-The Accounts Payable case study is a good example of an ‘Unattended’ Bot.
-The RPA Bot is scheduled to automatically check an email account twice a day, and if there are emails with supplier invoices to process, the Bot will do this automatically in the background.
+Our Accounts Payable case study is great example of an Unattended bot.
+In this case, the RPA bot was scheduled to automatically check emails twice per day, and when there were emails from suppliers containing invoices to be processed, the bot would then do this automatically in the background.

 Who starts an RPA process?

-Lastly, it is possible to start a Bot from another program.
-So for instance, a software application can request more information and automatically trigger a Bot to go and retrieve it for instance using an API (Application Programming Interface), essentially an electronic connection between one software application and another.
+Lastly, it is possible to start a bot from another programme.
+So for example, a software application can request more information and automatically trigger a bot to go and retrieve it using an API (Application Programming Interface), to create an electronic connection between one software application and another.